 And nope, they’re not the same thing!

 During the wintertime, the air lacks hydration and becomes dry.
+And as a result, our skin typically becomes dry.

-Remember: skin hydration and skin moisture are very different, and we need both to keep skin healthy and smooth, and dryness away!
+Skin hydration and skin moisture are very different, and we need both to keep skin healthy and smooth, and dryness away!

 Hydration comes from water whereas moisture comes from oil.